10up/wp-scaffold/themes/10up-block-theme/templates/README.md

 # templates/

-Full-site editing templates for the theme.
+Block Based templates for the theme.

 ## Files
 - `404.html`